echiang73/Marvel-Trivia-Game/README.md

 * JavaScript
 * jQuery
 * Responsive Web Design Media Query
-* Use of timing events with setTimeout and setInterval, video, sound
+* Use of timing events with setTimeout and setInterval, video, sound, pseudocodes

 Here's are the previews of the game: